-Priority research directions for the 2024 CFDR grants are outlined in the five category descriptions below.
+Priority research directions for the 2025 CFDR grants are outlined in the five category descriptions below.
 CFDR is seeking a diversity of skills, knowledge, background, and viewpoints.
-We strongly encourage applications from underrepresented groups, such as First Nations, Métis and Inuit peoples, racialized persons, and those who identify as 2SLGBTQ+.
-Preferences will be given to project submissions that reflect a collaborative approach to research.
+We encourage applications from First Nations, Métis and Inuit peoples, racialized persons and those who identify as 2SLGBTQ+.

-1. Advance Innovative Practices [or "Critically (Re)Thinking Dietetic Practice"]
+1. Critically (Re)Thinking Dietetic Practice